Career Pathways & Outcomes

 A Career as PAs

 Physician assistants (PAs) are integral members of health care teams.
-PAs work under the direction and supervision of a licensed physician in a variety of settings including physicians’ offices, hospitals, and outpatient clinics.
+PAs work conjunctively with physicians in a variety of settings including private practices, hospitals, and outpatient clinics.

 Learn More About PA Careers